-- The domain name alias is for a web site who name is different, but the alias was not included in the certificate.
+- The domain name alias is for a website whose name is different, but the alias was not included in the certificate.

 Certificate name mismatch

 Another easy way to check the current domain name issue on the certificate is to open up Chrome DevTools on the site.
-Click on the security tab and click on “View certificate.”
+Right-click anywhere on the website and click on “Inspect.”
+Then click on the security tab and click on “View certificate.”
 The issued domain will show in the certificate information.
 If this doesn’t match the current site you’re on, this is a problem.
 Remember though, there are wildcard certificates and other variations, but for a typical site, it should match exactly.

 Check issued domain on SSL certificate

 However, in our case, the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error actually prevented us from being able to check it in Chrome DevTools.
 That is where a tool like SSL Labs can come in handy.

 Another possible reason is that the TLS version running on the web server is old.
 Ideally, it should be running at least TLS 1.2.
 If you are a Kinsta customer you never have to worry about this as we always upgrade our servers to the latest and greatest supported versions.
 This is something the SSL Labs tool can also help with.
 Under configuration, it will show you the current version of TLS running on the server with that certificate.
 If it is old, reach out to your host and ask them to update their TLS version.
 Don’t forget that TLS 1.3 is also something to look forward to.

 And even though TLS 1.3 isn’t official yet, you can also try enabling it in Chrome.
 You shouldn’t have to do this, but it’s another thing to try.
 Simply copy and paste the following into your Chrome address bar: